Chris1101/ArgoMarksGraph/README.md

-    -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph --save                            Exports the list of marks to the file username.txt --load                            Loads the list of marks from username.txt -v, --verbose                     Print marks
+    -f, --file FILENAME               Redirect the output to an image on the specified file (.png only) -b, --big                         Visualizes a bigger version of the graph --save                            Exports the list of marks to the file username.txt --load [FILE1,FILE2..]
+Loads the list of marks from the specified files -v, --verbose                     Print marks and average